Hairul343/Simple-Task-Manager/README.md

 # Simple Task Manager

-This is a simple command-line task manager application written in Python.
+Here's a simple Python project that you can create and upload to GitHub.
+This project is a basic task manager command-line application.
+Users can add tasks, list tasks, mark tasks as completed, and delete tasks.
+You can expand upon this project by adding more features and improving the user interface.

 ## Features